• Home

 Knife Sharpening

-Many sushi chefs sharpen their precious knives at the end of each work day.
-Edge life versus ease of sharpening - it is up to you to balance these considerations and choose an appropriate knife.
-However, you should choose a knife that matches your level of sharpening experience and meets your needs.
-If you are inexperienced with Japanese knives and water stones, try to choose a knife that is easier for you to sharpen.
+Japanese chefs consider sharpening as a crucial first step in preparing fine cuisine and many sushi chefs sharpen their knives at the end of each work day.
+Edge life versus ease of sharpening - it is up to you to balance these considerations when selecting a knife.
+You should ultimately choose a knife that meets your needs, but if you are inexperienced with Japanese knives and water stones, we recommend you choose a knife that is easier for you to sharpen.
 As you train your knife against the stone, you begin to personalize the edge to your specific needs and sharpening style.
 With practice and good technique, your knife should become sharper than it was in its original condition.

 When Should I Sharpen?

-Ideally, you should sharpen the knife right out of the box.
-This will produce the strongest edge and is especially necessary for traditional Japanese knives.
-Korin offers a complimentary initial sharpening service to ensure exceptional sharpness.
-We recommend that customers sharpen their knives before they become too dull.
-Sharpening a very dull knife will require much more time.
 The simple paper test is a good trick to test the condition of your blade.
-If you can slice paper effortlessly with your knife and it doesn’t catch and tear then your knife is reasonably sharp and ready to work.
-If you try to cut it with a dull knife, the paper will crumple beneath the knife or the edge will catch on paper.
-This trick can be used to see if there are any hidden dull/damaged sections of your edge.
+If you can slice a sheet of paper effortlessly with your knife and it doesn’t catch and tear, then your knife is reasonably sharp and ready to work.
+If you try to cut it with a dull knife, the paper will crumple beneath the knife or the edge will catch on the paper.
+This trick can also be used to see if there are any hidden dull/damaged sections of your edge.

 Sharpening stones must be used in order to sharpen a knife to its fullest potential.
 The process of sharpening on a stone is similar to sanding wood.
-The whetstone scratches away material to shape and polish the edge to an acute blade.Stones can be fragile and should never be over-soaked.
+The whetstone scratches away material to shape and polish the edge to an acute blade.
+Stones can be fragile and should never be over-soaked.
 Over-soaking will decrease the stone’s quality and make sharpening more difficult.
-After sharpening, wipe clean and allow to air dry.
-It is preferable to store stones in a dry towel.
+After sharpening, wipe your whetstone clean and allow it to air dry.
+It is preferable to store stones wrapped in a dry towel.
 Returning a wet stone to its cardboard box can lead to mold growth, which can weaken the stone resulting in cracking or separation.
-In order to ensure your whetstones are in peak condition, please follow the steps
+In order to ensure your whetstones remain in peak condition, please follow the following steps when preparing to sharpen your knives:

 Step 2: Ensure the proper stones are being soaked.
 Rough and medium grit whetstones should be soaked in water for 10-15 minutes prior to usage.
 When using fine stones, simply splash water on the stone as you sharpen.
 If you soak fine stones in water for too long, they can begin to crack.
 When using double-sided stones, make sure only the medium grit side of the stone is soaked in water.